-Thinking about new ways to boost sales speed and efficiency in 2017?
-Well, here’s something to ponder when you book a ride to the airport over the holidays: The fastest driver in the world won’t get you there in time just speeding from traffic jam to traffic jam – but a fast driver who also knows the best routes will.
+Thinking about new ways to boost sales speed and efficiency in the upcoming year?
+Well, here’s something to ponder in your next quarterly planning meeting: the fastest driver in the world won’t get you there in time just speeding from traffic jam to traffic jam – but a fast driver who also knows the best routes will.

 You can speed sales access to information by choosing a sales enablement platform that makes it easy to upload information – and to access it at any time and on any device.